ProFireDev/Project-FLIP/Docs/CONTRIBUTING.md

 ### **Your First Code Contribution**

-in order to see how to get started, head [here](https://github.com/JCS-Computer-Science/project-module-1-project-flip/blob/main/Docs/README.md)
+In order to see how to get started, head [here](https://github.com/JCS-Computer-Science/project-module-1-project-flip/blob/main/Docs/README.md)

 ### Improving The Documentation